microsoft/CogACT/scripts/aml/README.md

   max-size-mb: 4000
 azstorage:
   type: adls
-  account-name: your-storage-account-name
+  account-name: <your-storage-account-name>
-  container: your-container-name
+  container: <your-container-name>
   auth-type: azcli  # or 'msi' if using managed identity
 ```

-**Important: Why file_cache is required**

-The `file_cache` component is needed for some write operations to work properly with blobfuse2.
-Without it:

-- Write operations may fail with "Permission denied" errors
-- File uploads become unreliable or incomplete
-- Tools like `gsutil` cannot properly write temporary files during downloads

-The file cache acts as a local buffer that:

-- Handles write operations locally before syncing to Azure storage
-- Improves performance by reducing network calls
-- Ensures data integrity during large file transfers
-- Allows proper handling of temporary files created by download tools

 **Configuration parameters:**

+- `file_cache`: acts as a local buffer to enable tools like `gsutil` to write temporary files during downloads
 - `path`: Local directory for cache (ensure sufficient space)
 - `timeout-sec`: How long to keep files in cache before sync
 - `max-size-mb`: Maximum cache size (adjust based on available disk space)